vyos/vyos-documentation/docs/configuration/firewall/index.rst

             - custom_zone_name
                + ...

-Please, refer to appropiate section for more information about firewall
+Please, refer to appropriate section for more information about firewall
 configuration:

 .. toctree::